zzjjjiang/python-starter/Intro/readme.md

 00000
 ```
 ### Part C.
 Print the total cost of ticket sales after a valid row and seat number have been added.
 The cost of a movie ticket is linearly proporational to the row number.
-In other words, tickets for row 1 cost $1.00, tickets for row 2 cost $2.00, tickets for row 3 cost $3,00, etc.
+In other words, tickets for row 1 cost $1.00, tickets for row 2 cost $2.00, tickets for row 3 cost $3,00, etc.  Be sure not to increment the ticket sales if a seat has already been sold.

-Example
+Example 1:
 ```
 Enter number of rows: 2
 Enter number of seats: 10